Multiple patterning: Multipatterning implementations

 Memory patterns are already patterned by quadruple patterning for NAND and crossed quadruple/double patterning for DRAM.
 These patterning techniques are self-aligned and do not require custom cutting or trim masks.
 For 2x-nm DRAM and flash, double patterning techniques should be sufficient.

 Current EUV throughput is still more than 3x slower than 193 nm immersion lithography, thus allowing the latter to be extended by multiple patterning.
 Furthermore, the lack of an EUV pellicle is also prohibitive.

 As of 2016, Intel was using SADP for its 10 nm node; however, as of 2017, the 36 nm minimum metal pitch is now being achieved by SAQP.
 Intel is using triple patterning for some critical layers at its 14 nm node, which is the LELELE approach.
 Triple patterning is already demonstrated in 10 nm tapeout, and is already an integral part of Samsung's 10 nm process.
 TSMC is deploying 7 nm in 2017 with multiple patterning; specifically, pitch-splitting, down to 40 nm pitch.
 Beyond the 5 nm node, multiple patterning, even with EUV assistance, would be economically challenging, since the departure from EUV single exposure would drive up the cost even higher.
 However, at least down to 12 nm half-pitch, LELE followed by SADP (SID) appears to be a promising approach, using only two masks, and also using the most mature double patterning techniques, LELE and SADP.

 Patterning costs

-Ref.: A. Raley et al., Proc.
-SPIE 9782, 97820F (2016).